Chapter 4: Introduction

 "After the Ball"

 The musical characteristics associated with Tin Pan Alley reflect a shift in both songwriting style and business strategy.
 Composers like Harry von Tilzer, known as the "Daddy of Popular Song", famously advised fellow songwriters to keep their melodies so simple that even a child could hum them.
-This approach was created to make songs as accessible as possible for the widest audience, lowering any skill barrier for performance.
+The emphasis on simple melodies was created to make songs as accessible as possible for the widest audience, lowering any skill barrier for performance.
 His songs, including "A Bird in a Golden Cage" and "I Want a Girl Just Like the Girl That Married Dear Old Dad", exemplify Tin Pan Alley's emphasis on easily memorable melodies and sentimental themes.

 One of the earliest and most successful Tin Pan Alley songs was "After the Ball" (1891), composed by Charles K. Harris.
 Born in Poughkeepsie, New York, and raised in Milwaukee, Harris taught himself to sing and play the banjo.
 Though he never learned to read music, he developed a system where he would hum a melody to a trained musician, who would transcribe and arrange it for piano.
 Frustrated with poor royalty payments from previous songs, Harris decided to publish "After the Ball" himself.
 The result was a sensation, selling more than 10 million copies and becoming the best-selling song of its time.